awsdocs/elb-classic-load-balancers-user-guide/doc_source/enable-access-logs.md

 1. On the **Create bucket** page, do the following:

    1. For **Bucket Name**, enter a name for your bucket\.
 This name must be unique across all existing bucket names in Amazon S3\.
 In some Regions, there might be additional restrictions on bucket names\.
-For more information, see [Bucket restrictions and limitations](https://docs.aws.amazon.com/AmazonS3/latest/dev/BucketRestrictions.html) in the *Amazon Simple Storage Service Developer Guide*\.
+For more information, see [Bucket restrictions and limitations](https://docs.aws.amazon.com/AmazonS3/latest/dev/BucketRestrictions.html) in the *Amazon Simple Storage Service User Guide*\.

    1. For **Region**, select the Region where you created your load balancer\.